stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/08_psd_computation.md

 ## Create the psd collection
 Create a collection named *psd* and add the collection node `time window looper` to the collection.
-Then select the `time window looper` node in the collection listbox and add the `compute PSD` collection node, which is a `looper child`.
-The `compute PSD` node will be added as a sub-node of the time window looper in the collection node listbox.
+Then select the `time window looper` node in the collection listbox and add the `processing stack` and then the `compute PSD` looper collection node.
+Both of these nodes are `looper children` and will be added to the time window looper as sub-nodes.

 The time window looper splits the specified time range into time windows and for each time window, the child nodes of the looper are executed.